Israeli military says it has withdrawn its forces from Khan Younis after months of fighting | KRDO

 Israeli military says it has withdrawn its forces from Khan Younis after months of fighting

-(CNN) — The Israeli military said it has withdrawn its ground forces from Khan Younis in southern Gaza after months of fierce fighting.
+(CNN) — The Israeli military said it has withdrawn its ground forces from Khan Younis in southern Gaza after months of fierce fighting that left much of the city in ruins.

 The Israel Defense Forces (IDF) said on Sunday that its 98th division had “concluded its mission” in Khan Younis.
 The division was leaving the Gaza Strip to “recuperate and prepare for future operations.”